Brigadirk/based.guide.move/README.md

-np# BasedGuide Tax Migration Platform
+# BasedGuide Tax Migration Platform

 > A comprehensive platform for analyzing tax migration strategies and visa eligibility for digital nomads and international relocators.